 Our Supervisory Board may establish reserves out of our annual profits, upon proposal of our Managing Board.
 The portion of our annual profits that remains after the establishment of reserves is at the disposal of the general meeting of shareholders.
-If the general meeting of shareholders resolves to distribute profits, preference shareholders shall first be paid a percentage equal to the Euribor interest for one-year cash loans computed over the paid up capital on the preference shares, provided that the amount paid to preference shareholders may not exceed the total amount resolved to be distributed to shareholders.
+If the general meeting of shareholders resolves to distribute profits, preference shareholders shall first be paid a percentage equal to the Euribor interest for one-year cash loans computed over the paid up capital on the preference shares, provided that the amount paid to preference shareholders.
 If the paid up capital of the preference shares is increased or decreased in the financial year in respect of which the dividend is paid, the payment thereon will be adjusted accordingly.
 The profits remaining after payment has been made to preference shareholders may be distributed to the common shareholders.